mikefenton/ReverseGE/README.md

 *__NOTE__ that the name of the grammar file requires the full file* *extension.*

-##Codon Size

-The only parameter available to the user is to select the maximum codon size.
-This value specifies the range from which each codon in the genome is selected.
-This is the only random step in the entire algorithm, and has no bearing on the outcome of the solution (since the use of grammars implies a many-to-one mapping).

-There are a number of flags that can be used for passing values via the command-line.
-To see a full list of these just run the following:
+To see a full list of command line flags, just run the following:

     $ python ReverseGE.py --help